Bittern, Herons and Egrets in East Africa

 Grey Heron (Ardea c. cinerea) is common and widespread in Africa in wetlands and in or near water

-Intermediate (Yellow-billed) Egret (Ardea (intermedia) brachyrhyncha) locally common in Africa near in marshes and at lakes
+Intermediate (Yellow-billed) Egret (Ardea (intermedia) brachyrhyncha) locally common in Africa in marshes and at lakes with vegetation

 Little Egret (Ardea g. garzetta) is quite wide spread at fresh and soda lakes and lagoons.
 This subspecies belongs to Eurasia, East and Southern Africa